-The client may have already entered into a business arrangement that has turned bad.
-An affiliate may have unexpectedly gone bankrupt.
-We investigate fraud, corruption, human rights violations, poor labour conditions, environmental issues and more.
+A client may suspect a party of breaching a contract or of corruption and our job is to look for evidence.
+The client may have entered into a business arrangement that turned bad.
+Or an affiliate of the client may have unexpectedly gone bankrupt.
+We investigate misappropriation, fraud, violations of human rights and labour law, environmental issues and much more.

 Some investigations get complicated.
 Our clients may not want the subject to know that we are investigating them.
 It could set off alarm bells if, for example, the client is considering buying them out, or if the subject is suspected of wrongdoing.
 So we have to figure out whether a source is too close to the subject and might inform them of my call.
 Or, if the source is not close enough to the subject, they might not be able to tell us anything that is useful.
 We can never be sure we are making the right choices but, after years of doing this, we generally are.